Loop-Powered Backlight with Red Backlight for Alarm Conditions

 Free Meterview XL PC-Based Programming Software

-The main screen displays an image of the connected meter and includes various information about this meter, such as model number, readings, and status.
+The main screen displays an image of the connected meter and includes various information about this meter, such as sku number, readings, and status.

 Free, PC-based, MeterView XL software that connects to the meter via a micro USB cable is available for programming and setup of the meters.
 This software greatly simplifies the programming process and also allows the user to save configuration files for later use.
 The meter will also be powered by the USB connection so no additional power is needed during programming.